 User-defined custom properties

 For each object in Hackolade, we've defined a set of standard properties that appear in the properties pane.
-But it is possible that your organization wants to define and track additional properties for models, containers, entities, and attributes.
+But it is possible that your organization wants to define and track its own metadata properties for models, containers, entities, and attributes.
 This could be for data governance reasons, and/or to leverage properties in code generation, etc...

 Hackolade lets create and maintain custom properties by editing JSON configuration files found in folders in C:\Users\%username%\.hackolade\options (on Mac in Users/$USER/.Hackolade/options) which can be Git-enabled to be shared across an organization if desired.